 “To win consistently when the Chinese were on top of the world was a superb achievement.
 She showed to people across the world how the Chinese wall could be broken.
 It was, in fact, Saina versus China.
 The moment Saina could break in, other countries, whether it was Japan or Thailand or Spain or Denmark, many of them started to find ways to breach the Chinese bastion.”

 Most importantly, the feisty teenager’s first success at one of the most revered badminton venues showed that Indian badminton was finally taking wings.
-It was a turning point for not just Saina Nehwal, but the sport in the country too, which has now given fans two Olympic medals to celebrate in the years that followed.
+It was a turning point for not just Saina Nehwal, but the sport in the country too, which has now given fans multiple Olympic medals to celebrate in the years that followed.